Account Logon and Payments

 For more information, see our page regarding Dropping Early TLS Support.

-The Gregg Stabler Water Plant ran an average of 9.56 mgd with a maximum daily production of 13.236 mgd.
+Water Treatment Plant and Water Quality - The Gregg Stabler Water Plant ran an average of 9.37 mgd with a maximum daily production of 12.73 mgd.
 This is slightly down from prior year in spite of us being up in customers.
-The combination of low flow fixtures and customer conservation is greatly contributing to this downward trend.
+The combination of low flow fixtures and customer conservation is greatly contributing to this downward trend of water consumption which has been going on the last ten years.
 We have maintained full compliance with all state mandated tests.
-We partnered with North Carolina Rural Water Association and conducted a B-Surface school in which four operators participated.
-Operational changes to our dechlorination process were put in place allowing a savings of over $25,000 annually.
+We partnered with North Carolina Rural Water Association and conducted a Physical/Chemical Grade I school in which one operator participated.
+Operational changes to our dechlorination process were kept in place from the previous year allowing a savings of over $25,000 annually.
 A substantial project underway is a 12-filter rehabilitation in the CO Pickle WTP.
-Rehab will include demo of existing filters, recoating pipe gallery infrastructure, new under-drain and air scour system.
-This project is budgeted at $2.35 million.
+Rehab includes demo of existing filters, recoating pipe gallery infrastructure and new under-drain and air scour system.
+This project is budgeted at $2.35 million, and met “Substantial Completion” on February 9, 2018.

-Our distribution system saw line upgrades, line extensions and pipe relocation of 22,500’ or 4.26 miles.
-Projects included Ronniedale Road, Remer Regan, Beckner Road, Riverwood Drive, and Walkabout Lane.
-In addition to these projects, we completed 5 NC DOT projects requiring line relocations and 6 different new or expanded subdivision projects.
-Our main project right now is a replacement of our Hyattown Pump Station where 70% of our daily water goes through.
-This pump station is receiving new more-efficient pumps, new electrical equipment, a larger generator for back-up power and larger piping with the room to add on more.
-This project will replace 1970’s equipment.
-We estimate the new station will carry us out to the year 2060.
+Our distribution system saw line upgrades, line extensions and pipe relocation of 10.08 miles.
+Projects included Fairview Church Road, Riverside & Lake Shore Drive, Georgetown Road, and Voncannon Mobile Home Park.
+We completed three NC DOT projects requiring line relocations and 8 different new or expanded subdivision projects.
+The $6.5 million Hyattown Pump Station was completed.
+This pump station is outfitted with new more-efficient pumps, new electrical equipment, a larger generator for back-up power and larger piping with the room to add on more.
+We estimate this new station will carry us out to the year 2060.
+Also, we begin design work for a new pump station on Hargrave Road along with a 24” transmission line from Tyro to the new pump station.

-Our meter department installed 4,044 radio read meters bringing the total number in our system to 42,842.
-We plan to have all meters replaced with AMR technology by the end of 2018.
+Our meter department installed 3,452 radio read meters bringing the total number in our system to 46,975.
+We plan to have all meters replaced with AMR (Automatic Meter Read) technology by the end of 2019.
 These meters are very accurate, have a 10 year warranty and are the best value for the company to measure and bill for water.

-Davidson Water, Inc. annually awards four $1,500.00 scholarships to deserving high school seniors in memory of past board members.
-Last year recipients were: Madison Armstrong, West Davidson High School; Gibson Caudill, Ledford High School; Patience Hunt, West Davidson High School; and Megan Ogle, Central Davidson High School.
+Davidson Water annually awards four $1,500.00 scholarships to deserving high school seniors in memory of past board members.
+Last year, recipients were: Kelly Crisp, West Davidson High School; Kelsey Hoover, Ledford High School; Kyleigh Miller, North Davidson High School; and Ian Vickers, Wheatmore High School.

 Our company is fortunate to have community stewards serve on our board of directors.
 One of whom is retiring from the board tonight.
-I want to recognize Barbara Ewings for 23 years of service on the board.
-Barbara has served as a Director since 1994.
-During this tenure she has participated in numerous industry conferences, served on multiple committees, most notably the Scholarship Committee where she served as Chair for many years.
-Barbara, we thank you for your service.
+I want to recognize Danny Fitzgerald for 34 years of service on the board.
+Danny has served as a Director since January, 1984.
+In 2007 Danny was elected Vice President and has continued in that office since.
+On the board, Danny has served as calm voice often interjecting wise comment, especially on construction and equipment matters.
+Danny, we thank you for your service.
 We will miss you.

 In closing, I want to emphasize our commitment to our mission of providing safe reliable water to our members at the lowest possible cost.
 We will continue to do that with the leadership of our board and management, the expert guidance of our professional staff, the dedication and expertise of our employees, and the support of our members.
 Thank you for your support.